unmojang/FjordLauncher/README.md

 # <img src="./program_info/org.unmojang.FjordLauncher.svg" alt="Fjord Launcher logo" width="96"/> Fjord Launcher

+> [!WARNING]
+> Fjord Launcher is currently under development and is not yet in an easy-to-use state.

 Fjord Launcher is a **fork** of Prism Launcher.
 It is **not** endorsed by or affiliated with Prism Launcher.

 ## Advantages of this fork over Prism Launcher